Who will direct Be WISE Camp?

 – To develop critical thinking and problem solving skills.

-– To solve real-life problems through STEM.
+– To solve real-life problems through STEAM.

 – To design products using Engineering Design Process.

 – To work together as a team.

 – To consider taking more Science, Technology, Engineering, Art, Math and